I just made a fun command-line function to easily create markdown notes from the command line.

 The editor defaults to vim but can also be code (for vscode), or whatever you like.
 If you chose vim (or vi) it will automatically put you at the end of the file.

-• note vim
+vim) note codenote vim

 I named it "note".